The third season of Netflix's Stranger Things is upon us; we're finally back home, revisiting 1980s Hawkins.

-Season 3 is set to take place in the summer of 1985 when Back to the Future dominated at the box office.
+Season 3 takes place in the summer of 1985, when Back to the Future dominated at the box office.

 What's going to happen in season 3?

 While season 2 of Stranger Things took place in 1984, the third series moves us and the characters on to the summer of 1985.

 After the mind-blowing events of season 2, our cast of young heroes and heroines have gone back to living life normally.

 However, it soon transpires that their hard-won peace won't last forever as the evil they fought off twice before returns, with old threats and new.

 The relationships between characters are more strained than ever, with emotions amplified by stunning music.

 The group's dynamic looks set for its biggest shakeup in the whole series as the characters continue to grow.

 They'll have to put emerging differences aside if they are to triumph once again over the evil that threatens the people of Hawkins.

 The third season is available now, and so is the official soundtrack!